bcgsc/biobloom/README.md

       --fq               Output categorized reads in Fastq files.
       --chastity         Discard and do not evaluate unchaste reads.
       --no-chastity      Do not discard unchaste reads. [default] -l, --file_list=N      A file of list of file pairs to run in parallel.
+Should only be used when the number of input files is large.
   -v, --version          Display version information.
   -h, --help             Display this dialog.
       --verbose          Display verbose output
-  -I, --interval         the interval to report file processing status [10000000] Advanced options:
+  -I, --interval         Interval to report file processing status [10000000] Advanced options:
   -r, --streak=N         The number of hits tiling in second pass needed to jump
                          Several tiles upon a miss.
 Small values decrease